PicoCreator/2nd-brain/A - TechTalkCTO/P - Random Thoughts/Founders note on GPT-3-5/VC & Founders Notes on ChatGPT and LLM.md

 Generally the better the AI does in these test, the less data you need to train it for your use case.

-> In my opinion: This make sense in hindsight - who would have thought then a Neural Network modeled after humans, would act like humans.
+> In my opinion: This make sense in hindsight - who would have thought that a Neural Network modeled after humans, would act like humans.
 And benefit from the T-Shape education model.
 Where a large breadth of generalised knowledge, help improve ones ability to learn specialised knowledge in one are of expertise. (this statement is not backed by any data)

 swyx also does an excellent job in trying to consolidate various information, in this rapidly chaotic and growing space
 - The Day The AGI Was Born: https://lspace.swyx.io/p/everything-we-know-about-chatgpt